Help us to help you.

 9. Do not send batches of routine samples late or out of hours.
 Please send to Pathology as soon as they have been taken.
 Large batches of samples delay urgent reports.

 10. Avoid telephone enquiries for results.
-Please make sure that you can all operate the ICE Desktop program that is available on any BSUH computer.
-This gives access to all pathology reports, in all pathology disciplines, over both BSUH sites, whether requested in general practice or hospital.
+Please make sure that you can use the ICE Desktop program (or access it via Panda).
+This gives access to all pathology reports, in all pathology disciplines, over both UHSPE sites, whether requested in general practice or hospital.
 Help to get going with this is available from Chris Ball in Pathology if required, and the access request form is downloadable from the Pathology IT page here.

 Please feel free to contact us with suggestions on how the pathology service might be improved, or visit pathology (level 6 at RSCH, level 1 at PRH) if you would like to see what goes on and encourage inter-departmental cooperation to improve the service to patients.